Splode/hackwild/_drafts/jekyll-ssg-with-vue-single-file-components.md

 We should see no errors during the build process and we should now have a newly created `dist` directory in the project root containing a `build.js` file.
 If we take a look at `build.js`, we'll see that it includes the Vue.js module.
 You can further test the workflow by running the `build` and `watch` scripts as well.

-> Note that when running `npm run build`, our `build.js` bundle is minified. webpack 4 now performs all sorts of optimizations, such as minifciation, by default when the environment mode is set to `production`.
+> Note that when running `npm run build`, our `build.js` bundle is minified. webpack 4 now performs all sorts of optimizations, such as minificiation, by default when the environment mode is set to `production`.

 ## Integrating Vue and Jekyll